SAP-archive/teched2021-ANA260/exercises/Section 8 - Calculations and Blending/README.md

 **Key Features:**
 - Create calculated dimensions with string functions to enhance your data
 - Understand how to blend data models by linking on common dimensions
-- Utilize cross calculations with measures from different models
 - Employ statistical calculations in aggregations of your data
 - Integrate calculation input controls to simulate values in your visualizations